 How to Get Enough Iron When You’re Following a Plant-Based Diet

 You may think iron is synonymous with meat, and while animal protein certainly has it, that doesn’t mean you can’t get enough iron if you eat a mainly plant-based diet.
 In fact, you can, if you know the right foods to choose and how to pair them.
-The daily recommendation from the National Institutes of Health (NIH) for iron intake is 18 milligrams (mg), but not all iron sources are created equal.
 Here’s what plant-based eaters need to know about iron and which iron-rich foods are best to help reap the benefits.

 First, What Exactly Is Iron?